 The Plan's Statement of Investment Principles reflects the ESG policy that specifically includes the consideration of climate change.

 Through its Investment Sub-Committee, the Trustee:

 - Has received reports from its managers on how they have exercised their voting rights and how they have engaged with investee companies.
 The Trustee holds the investment managers responsible for their decisions in the use of voting rights on all issues including remuneration policy.

-This is in keeping with the principles outlined in the FRC's UK Stewardship Code; - Has received a report from the UNPRI on its compliance with the principles; - Has ensured that those of its investment managers who hold UK listed shares comply with the FRC's UK Stewardship Code; and - Has received reports from Sustainalytics who engages with companies in the Plan's equity (including emerging markets) and corporate bond portfolios on ESG issues and makes recommendations.
-Sustainalytics engage on numerous issues including environment, human rights, labour rights and business ethics.
+- Has received reporting from the UNPRI on its compliance with the principles up to 31 March 2021;

+- Has ensured that those of its investment managers who hold UK listed shares comply with the FRC's UK Stewardship Code; and

+- Has received reports from

+Sustainalytics who engages with

+companies in the Plan's equity

+(including emerging markets) and

+corporate bond portfolios on ESG

+issues and makes recommendations.

+Sustainalytics engage on numerous

+issues including environment,

+human rights, labour rights and

+business ethics.